team-refcode/refcode-docs/curriculum/level-2/00-sprint-plan/index.md

 ### TODO
 * Setting up a Github project for this class and creating our first project.
+* Create a new repository `refcode-projects` to contiain the work for this course.
-* Creating a common `blog` folder to record notes for the course.
+* Create a `blog` folder for all the notes and homework reactions
+* Create our first blog post to get used to [Markdown](https://guides.github.com/features/mastering-markdown/)

 ## At-home Assignments
 ### Review the terms to learn and basics on structuring HTML